TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/systematic_function.md

 tags: [topics, ECS]
 hide_sidebar: true
 permalink: systematic_function
-note: This name does not appear anywhere in the source code itself and is only introduced for the sake of this wiki.
+note: This name, except as a part of another name, does not appear anywhere in the source code.
+It is only introduced for the sake of this wiki.
 summary: |
     A function is called *systematic* if it operates on a [message queue](message) or if it operates on all [entities](entity) in the [cosmos](cosmos) that match a certain criterion.
 ---

 ## Introduction

-Systematic functions are the highest-level building blocks of the game logic.
-Every systematic function is required to be [deterministic](determinism).
-A common pitfall is to define a static RNG within the body of a systematic function, later to only produce divergent results for two [cosmoi](cosmos) run with identical inputs.
+Systematic functions are high-level calls that solve an abstract problem.
+Care should be taken to name them so that there is little to no doubt what kind of problem that is.

-Ideally, a systematic function should only be concerned with iteration and offload the complex logic to somewhere like ``src/game/detail``,
-where other systematic functions are free to reuse that logic.
+Ideally, a systematic function should only be concerned with iteration and offload the more complex stuff to another source file, where other systematic functions are free to reuse that logic.

-Usually, all systematic functions are called, directly or indirectly by another systematic function, inside [```cosmos::advance_systems```](cosmos#advance-systems), every time the game performs a step.
+For example, a function that is concerned with detonatable entities - ``hand_fuse_system::detonate_fuses`` - ignites explosions using ``src/game/detail/explosions.h``, a header used in some other domains as well.

 ## Common types of systematic functions